 - Tony Goldwyn (Carl) would go on to voice Tarzan, Whoopi Goldberg (Oda Mae) would go on to voice Shenzi, and Demi Moore (Molly) would go on to voice Esmeralda.
 Somewhat inverted for Patrick Swayze (Sam), who went on to voice Cash.

 - Special Effect Failure:

-- Two involving Tony Goldwyn at the end of the movie after Carl's Sanity Slippage: when he's waving a butcher knife around while threatening Molly to Ghost-Sam, the knife wobbles like crazy, indicating it's probably a rubber prop, and when Carl is impaled, Goldwyn's gigantic blood pack is pretty blatant judging by the pillowy bulge under his dress shirt.
+- Two involving Tony Goldwyn at the end of the movie after Carl's Sanity Slippage: when he's waving a butcher knife around while threatening Molly to Sam, the knife wobbles like crazy, indicating it's a rubber prop, and when Carl is impaled, Goldwyn's gigantic blood pack is pretty blatant judging by the pillowy bulge under his dress shirt.

 - When Sam is scaring Willy at Oda Mae's apartment, he causes a wall painting to fall on top of Willy.
 For a brief moment, you can see some sort of rod popping out of the wall that caused the painting to fall.

 - What an Idiot!: As fun as it is to watch Sam torment Carl with his ghost powers, writing out his name on the computer was not the brightest decision.
-Carl now knows who screwed him over, and would be able to go after those that are connected to Sam.
+Carl now knows who screwed him over, and would be able to go after those who are connected to Sam.